DOJ-HHS ARE INCREASING THEIR ENFORCEMENT CAPABILITIES, TARGETING FCA NON-COMPLIANCE

 • Assigning proper customs valuations by capturing dutiable costs, assessing lawful opportunities for reducing dutiable value, and eliminating riskier alleged practices such as “double booking”

-• Reviewing Harmonized Tariff Schedule classifications to ensure correct and optimal codes and tariff rates apply.
+• Reviewing Tariff Schedule classifications to ensure correct and optimal codes and tariff rates apply.

-If you sense trouble, you need legal representation.
-As the DOJ is interested in CIVIL charges and Penalties, pay the Piper.
+If you sense trouble, you should consider seeking legal representation.
+As the DOJ is interested in ‘Civil Charges and Penalties’, pay the Piper.